-As seen in the timelapse video, a 4-month long day and night works program (July to October) was required to safely install each of the six (18m by 10m) modules, to ensure minimal disruption to the more than 100,000 daily travellers passing through the airport and travelling on the road below the new bridge.
+As seen in the timelapse video, a 6-month long day and night works program (July to October) was required to safely install each of the eight (18m by 10m) modules, to ensure minimal disruption to the more than 100,000 daily travellers passing through the airport and travelling on the road below the new bridge.
 The use of the CIMIC Group’s 4D modelling platform ToBe Builder was instrumental in enhancing the project team’s communication and construction methodologies and processes to deliver this complex piece of infrastructure.

 Visually simulating the build of the new pedestrian bridge enabled the team to engage more effectively with the workforce, subcontractors, client and the large mix of stakeholders providing them the ability to visually interpret the construction methodology planning to alleviate any impacts and considerations to their own daily operations and customer communications.